aapolipponen/fullcontrol-airfoil/README.md

 1. The script execution may be slow.
 2. Only one infill option: `modified_triangle_wave_infill`.
 There's an [issue](https://github.com/aapolipponen/fullcontrol-airfoil/issues/9) for this.
-3. Elliptical wings can only be elliptical from both sides or not at all.
+3. Curved wings are curved from all edges that are set as movable.
-4. Elliptical wing's curvature amount can only be changed for both of the edges.
+4. A curved wing's curvature amount can only be changed for both of the edges.

 ## Contributions